RockyCLK/week2-SQL/README.md

 query createTableReviews_and_AddValues.sql
   Created a new table called Reviews
   Inserted 5 records
-  Examed the ways to insert values with ' and "
+  Examined the ways to insert values with ' and "

+query queryRentalLog_allCustomers.sql
+  Make a query to find out the rental log for all customers Including customer's ID and name as well as film's title and rental date Sorted result ascending by customer's ID then by the film rental date